hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-child-care--ceed93a7.md

   cyp6: '0.00'
   cyp7_app1_8: Training
   cyp7_atp1_8: Training
+  cyp7_ucp3: '209.39'
+  cyp7_ucp3_1: The specific documentation that the state failed to provide for the
+    Child Care and Development Fund program varies from state to state.
+This is because under the Child Care and Development Block Grant Act of 2014, states have maximum flexibility in developing the Child Care and Development Fund  programs and policies that best suit the needs of children and families within that state.
+Further, states have flexibility within federal guidelines over key policy levers—including subsidy payment rates, co-payment amounts contributed by the family, income thresholds for determining eligibility, and quality improvement investments.
+Since the state did not have sufficient documentation in accordance with the state's specific requirements, we were unable to conclude if the payment was proper or improper.
   cyp8: Payments are unknown for the Child Care and Development Fund program because
     at the time of the HHS review, the available documentation was not sufficient to determine if the payment was proper or improper.
 Under the Child Care and